gyarab/mocasys-middleend/doc/endpoints.md

 ## GET /ping

-This endpoints server as availability check.
+This endpoints server as an availability check.

 ```
 HTTP/1.1 200 OK